c-3lab/dim/doc/en/search.md

 ## Overview

-Search for data using specified keywords.\
+Search for data using specific keywords.\
 The search uses the [Data Catalog Cross Search System](https://search.ckan.jp) API.\
 If multiple keywords are used, specify space-separated strings.